 HOW CAREERRESIDENCY YOUTH APPRENTICESHIPS WORK

 The CareerResidency is a three-year program that students can join their junior or senior year.
 (Students entering their junior year will graduate from the program after year 13; students who join the program as a senior will graduate in year 14.)
 Students split their time between high school, business, and higher ed or a training facility.
 In the first year, Denver Public Schools provides transportation to and from the student’s worksite, high school campus, and college/training facility.

 In the first year of the CareerResidency, students wrap up many of their high school graduation requirements while working and attending college courses.
 As the CareerResidency progresses, students spend more of their time in work and higher education.

-The CareerResidency pilot will use a “program hub school” approach to ensure that students receive adequate support services.
+The CareerResidency uses a “program host school” approach to ensure that students receive adequate support services.
 For the 2018-19 school year, the seven host sites include: CEC Early College, Denver School of Innovation and Sustainable Design (DSISD), Abraham Lincoln High School, John F. Kennedy High School, West Early College, West Leadership Academy and High Tech Early College.
-Students from other schools are still invited to apply for the CareerResidency; they will need to transfer to a hub school upon acceptance into the CareerResidency.
+Students from other schools are still invited to apply for the CareerResidency but will need to transfer to a host school upon acceptance.
 DPS CareerConnect will work with students and families to coordinate transportation and additional supports as needed.